MaDHouSe79/mh-parking/readme.md

 - Step 1: First stop your server.
 - Step 2: Copy the directory `mh-parking` to `resources/[mh]/`.
 - Stap 3: Add `ensure [mh]` in `server.cfg` below `ensure [defaultmaps]`.
-- Stap 4: For QBX you need to set keepEngineOnWhenAbandoned to false in `qbx_vehiclekeys/config/client.lua` at line 29,
-- Stap 5: For QBX you need to set SetConvarReplicated('game_enableFlyThroughWindscreen', 'true') to false in `qbx_seatbelt/server/main.lua` line 1
+- Stap 4: For QBX you need to set SetConvarReplicated('game_enableFlyThroughWindscreen', 'true') to false in `qbx_seatbelt/server/main.lua` line 1
-- Step 6: Start your server.
+- Step 5: Start your server.

 # Admin Commands
 - `/addparkvip [id] [amount]` Add a player as vip, the amount is the max total this player can park vehicles